 Classes are scheduled Monday through Thursday at the PMC, which generally leaves afternoons, and three-day weekends (as well as spring break), free for traveling in London, throughout the UK, and Europe.
 As well as seminar-style classes, the program utilizes a wide array of collections, buildings, and theaters for specialist on-site teaching.
 This is a great opportunity to explore different humanities disciplines, to learn new research methodologies, and to discover subjects, topics, and approaches that might inform your other studies.

 Yale in London courses are Yale courses, so your credits automatically go on your transcript.
 No transfer is necessary.

-During the spring term and summer sessions, students live in shared flats in central London, which are secured for them by the coordinator at the Paul Mellon Centre.
+During the spring term and summer sessions, students live in shared flats in central London, which are secured for them by the coordinator at the PMC.
 Tuition and housing fees are charged to Yale students at the usual rates for the spring semester, and financial aid is applied in the usual way.
 Board costs will be removed from your Yale bill as students live in flats and provide their own meals.
 A separate fee of $6,500 is charged for the summer program, and financial aid may be available through the International Summer Award (ISA), which provides funding for one summer experience for undergraduates receiving Yale financial aid.
-Students on scholarship will receive additional funding from the Paul Mellon Centre for the spring term and summer session.
+Students on scholarship will receive additional funding from the PMC for the spring term and summer session.